verdaccio/verdaccio/website/docs/kubernetes.md

 ---
 id: kubernetes
-title: "Kubernetes"
+title: 'Kubernetes'
 ---

 You can find instructions to deploy Verdaccio on a Kubernetes cluster on the [verdaccio/docker-example](https://github.com/verdaccio/docker-examples/tree/master/kubernetes-example) repository.
 However, the recommended method to install Verdaccio on a Kubernetes cluster is to use [Helm](https://helm.sh).
 Helm is a